AsherBond/cato/README.md

-# Cloud Sidekick Cato Community Edition (CE)
+# Cloud Sidekick velocity automate

 ## Description

-The Cato automation toolkit consists of 3 major components: webserver, database and the services.
-Cato users can create automation routines through the web interface which are stored in a MySQL database.
+The **velocity automate** automation toolkit consists of 3 major components: webserver, database and the services.
+Users can create automation routines through the web interface which are stored in a MySQL database.
 The automation routines are executed by the services component.
 There is also a built in Mongodb datastore.